amazon-connect/amazon-connect-chat-ios/README.md

 By default, the SDK uses the standard AWS SDK HTTP client to communicate directly with Amazon Connect Participant Service APIs.
 For organizations requiring custom networking behavior, the SDK provides an inheritance-based system that allows you to subclass `AWSClient` and selectively override only the methods you need.

-**Flexible Override Options**: You can choose to override all 8 API methods for complete control, or override only specific methods while automatically inheriting default behavior for the rest.
+**Flexible Override Options**: You can choose to override all ACPS API methods for complete control, or override only specific methods while automatically inheriting default behavior for the rest.

 #### Implementation Steps